Tasburgh: Late 20th century

-Through the 1950s life at the school changed.
-There was a rail outing to London in 1954, and regular bus trips were made to Wymondham swimming pool.
-Attendance rose to fifty-seven in 1959, when the larger schoolroorn was divided by a curtain to make two, not very soundproof, classrooms.
-By now there were two cloakrooms, together with a scullery to help deal with school meals, which were prepared at Newton Flotman.
-The age limit for scholars was reduced to eleven years in 1959, the older children attending school in Long Stratton.

-In 1952 Rev Maudsley moved from the parish to be replaced by Rev Percy Gresty, who set about reforming the church choir with the able assistance of the organist and village postmaster, Phillip Lammas.
-The choir became eighteen strong and reached such a high standard that on occasions the church was packed.

 For a while after the war the railway station at Flordon continued to play an important part in the life of the village as a source of mail, parcels, newspapers and coal, while farmers used the railway to transport their sugar beet, corn and cattle.
 As motor transport became ever more affordable its door to door convenience killed off much of the rail traffic and Flordon Station was closed in 1961 as part of the Beeching cuts after a life of 112 years.
-William Moore tells us that the landlord of the Railway Tavern at this time was Mr Brookes, who supplemented his income by cutting hair; boys could usually persuade him to sell them half a pint of cider while waiting for their hair to be cut.

 In 1961 the population of Tasburgh was 343, slightly less than the 1911 figure of 355.
 While some old cottages had been demolished and council houses had appeared on Grove Lane, Church Road and Ipswich Road the village remained completely rural in character.
 This changed dramatically after 1961 as widespread house building, mostly in Upper Tasburgh, led to a trebling of the population to reach 1117 in 1991.

-The first area to be developed was that now occupied by Valley Road, Willow Close and Curson Road.
-Mr Shepherd of Cherry Tree House applied for planning permission, but this was turned down on the grounds that Tasburgh was not designated as a development area, that housing would be intrusive on the landscape and that the land would be better used for agriculture.
-Mr Oliver, a Hempnall builder, appealed against the refusal pointing out that the land was light, stony and infertile and that there was a real demand for housing in the area.
-The tide now began to turn for neither Depwade Rural District Council nor the parish council objected to the appeal, this despite a local resident complaining that only five of the nine parish councillors had attended the relevant meeting and that the matter was not on the published agenda.
-Nevertheless, the appeal was dismissed, one of the grounds being that the school was due to close.